 The study vaccine is being compared to a placebo, which is a sterile saline solution that does not contain any active vaccine.
 This means participants will have a 50% chance of receiving the study vaccine or the placebo.
 The study vaccine cannot cause infection or disease, and it does not contain any live or killed virus.
 However, people may still become infected with SARS-CoV-2 in their everyday activities, despite receiving the study’s two shots.

-Those interested can volunteer by filling out the enrollment form on the website.
-Members of the Cove study team will then reach out and schedule two initial enrollment site visits.
-After two injections spaced about a month apart, volunteers will visit their enrollment site five additional times and talk to study coordinators about 24 times over two years.
+Volunteers who filled out the enrollment form on the website and who qualify may be contacted by members of the Cove study team.
+Participants will be scheduled for two initial enrollment site visits to receive two injections spaced about a month apart.
+After the two initial visits, volunteers will visit their enrollment site five additional times and talk to study coordinators about 24 times over two years.
 During that time, participants will be closely monitored by the study team for symptoms of COVID-19 and will be tested to see if they have produced the antibodies to protect them from the coronavirus.
 If a participant is diagnosed with COVID-19 during their time in the study, the study team will provide the highest level of care because each participant’s health and safety are our top priorities.

-Your participation in this trial could help determine whether the vaccine can save lives.
-If you are interested in participating, we encourage you to learn more about the vaccine trial.
+This trial could help determine whether the vaccine can save lives.
 Let us all hope that we are gaining on a solution to this pandemic for the health and safety of our world.